urielmann/game/README.md

-# Interoduction to Python Game Programming
+# Introduction to Python Game Programming

 Workshop assets for **Hackathon by the Sea 2019**